Tesla’s real problem isn’t brand damage. It’s boundary closure.

 Genesis says something different.
 The problem isn’t damaged trust awaiting repair.
 It’s boundary closure—and closed boundaries don’t reopen.

-Every claim has a date, a resolution source, and a way to prove us wrong.
+Every claim has a date, a data source, and a way to prove us wrong.
+Resolution criteria, scoring methodology, and falsification details are in the evaluation plan.

 Why this analysis differs